Early Detection of Diabetic Risk

 The CDC reports that 27.8% of people with diabetes are not diagnosed.
 People with diabetes are at higher risk of serious health complications INCLUDING blindness.

-Piedmont Eyecare is proud to be one of the few practices in the southeast to offer ClearPath technology to assess your risk factor for developing diabetes.
+Piedmont Eyecare is proud to be one of the few practices in the southeast to offer ClearPath technology to assess your risk factor for developing diabetes and vision problems.
 The ClearPath device measures the amount of sugar within the lens of the eye.
 A higher value of sugar in the lens equates to a higher blood sugar level.
 ClearPath has been shown to detect your diabetic risk up to 7 years in advance of abnormal blood findings.

 Now offered at Piedmont EyeCare